 So you give up, or put if off.
 Again.

 After trying and failing at my fair share of self-care attempts, I finally found the one thing that would make it work: Focusing on one thing at a time.

 So instead of trying to sleep better, exercise more, learn how to meditate, be more intentional and improve my eating habits all at the same time, I pick only one to work on at any given time.

 This way, rather than try and fail at all five things because I end up scatterbrained, I’ll try and succeed (or at least make some kind of meaningful progress) at only one.
-Just one.

 Which is fine by me.

 Over time, I’ll eventually try and likely succeed at all five.

 If peace of mind, more moments of clarity, joy and space to breathe are what you too, are looking for in these times of hardship and uncertainty, I hope they come to you soon.

 (Disclosure: These suggestions contain affiliate links, which means that I’ll earn a small commission if you decide to buy by clicking on these links.
 Buying won’t cost you anything extra, but it’ll allow this blog to earn money―thank you if use them!
 You can read my full affiliate disclosure here.)